manikanta0109/demo/README.md

 # demo
-this is my first repo htis is not a begining
+this is my first repo this is not a begining